dojoengine/book/docs/pages/toolchain/torii/config_file.md

 external_url = ""  # Optional

 # Prometheus metrics configuration.
+[metrics]
-# Set socket address to enable metrics.
+# This one is required to enable metrics without arguments.
-metrics = ""  # Optional
+metrics = true
+# Configure metrics address and port for the metrics server to start.
+Doesn't start by default.
+metrics_addr = "0.0.0.0"
+metrics_port = 9000

 # Whether to open World Explorer in browser on start.
 explorer = false